Yengas/golang-iot-demo/README.md

 ## Run the Server
-Just run `go run iot-demo/cmd/server` to start the project.
+Just run `go mod download` and then `go run iot-demo/cmd/server` to start the project.
 By default it listens to 8080 port.
 You can override it by setting the PORT env variable.

 ## Dependencies
 To install dependencies used by the project, run `go mod download`.
 There are also some global dependencies that you may need to install to make `go generate ./...` run.
 Those are: